kurlytail/rust-fcb1010/README.md

-# MIDI Interface Selector
+# Behringer FCB1010 programmer

-This Rust application allows you to select a MIDI interface, send and receive SysEx messages, and edit the presets and global channels of a MIDI device.
+This Rust application allows you to select a MIDI interface, send and receive SysEx messages, and edit the presets and global channels of the FCB1010 MIDI device.
 It includes a UI with a notebook view for easy editing of presets and a hexdump format.

 ## Features